The best UK coffee roasters

-Mat says that to explain the difference between speciality coffee stores like his and the big coffee chains, you have to think burgers.
-“Both are fresh, single-serve products.
-Both can be quick for convenience or lingered over for enjoyment, and both have varying levels of product quality.
-Speciality coffee stores do what the chains do, but the quality of raw ingredient, the service and other factors are of a higher quality.
-For example, we offer traceable coffees of high quality and pay good money for them, not unlike a good burger restaurant choosing high-quality beef.”
+North says that speciality coffee stores do what the chains do, however the quality of raw ingredient, the service and other factors are of a higher quality.
+For example, Full Court Press offers traceable coffees of high quality and pay good money for them, not unlike a good burger restaurant choosing high-quality beef.

-Launched by Nick and Michael Cleland at the London Coffee Festival in 2015, Brixton-based Assembly works closely with many of the UK’s best coffee shops, supplying delicious coffees such as Santa Theresa (from Panama) with its promised notes of rum and raisin and bourbon, Manuka honey and tropical fruits.
+Launched by Nick Mabey, a certified Q grader – the coffee world’s equivalent of being a qualified wine sommelier – and Michael Cleland at the London Coffee Festival in 2015, Brixton-based Assembly works closely with many of the UK’s best coffee shops, supplying delicious coffees such as Santa Theresa (from Panama) with its promised notes of rum and raisin and bourbon, Manuka honey and tropical fruits.

-But for Nick, it takes more than perfectly roasted beans to make a great cup of coffee.
-“Outside of the seemingly endless variations possible in flavour and profiles of the raw materials, it’s really the person making or serving the coffee that can enhance the experience.” assemblycoffee.co.uk
+For Mabey, it takes more than perfectly roasted beans to make a great cup of coffee.
+Mabey believes the people behind making or serving the coffee can enhance the experience, outside of the seemingly endless variations possible in flavour and profiles of the raw materials. assemblycoffee.co.uk

 Tucked away on an industrial estate in the pretty Somerset town of Bruton, you’ll find Bean Shot Coffee’s roastery, barista school and coffee bar.
 Launched in 2013 by Australian Nick Law, Bean Shot Coffee produces speciality, ‘micro lot’ coffee, most of it sourced ‘direct trade’ from farmers.
-It roasts the highest-quality single-origin coffees and releases new coffees each month.
-Recent offerings have come from farms in Java, Honduras and Costa Rica.
+It roasts the highest-quality single-origin coffees and releases new coffees each month, with previous offerings from farms in Java, Honduras and Costa Rica.

-Since opening, Bean Shot Coffee has grown to supply outlets across the UK, the Middle East and Spain.
-It also opened a coffee bar in Sherborne earlier this year.
+Since opening, Bean Shot Coffee has grown to supply outlets across the UK, the Middle East and Spain, as well as its own coffee shop in Sherbourne.
 Focussing on just coffee, coffee equipment and method, it was a brave move to open in the Dorset town, but Law says the reaction has been “superb”. beanshot.co.uk

 London’s expanding coffee scene has been captured in a new book featuring the stories of the people and the places that created it.
 Written by Lani Kingston, author of the bestseller How to Make Coffee, and with stunning photography from Canadian lensman David Post, it takes the reader on a fascinating journey around the capital’s roasteries and coffee houses.